nexusformat/definitions/manual/source/datarules.rst

 NeXus supports numeric data as either integer or floating-point numbers.
 A number follows that indicates the number of bits in the word.
-The table above shows the regular expressions that matches the data type specifier.
+The table above shows the regular expressions that match the data type specifier.

 .. index::
     ! integers